crelies/TheComposableArchitecture-Xcode-Template/README.md

 <a href="https://en.wikipedia.org/wiki/MIT_License"><img src="https://img.shields.io/badge/license-MIT-lightgray.svg?longCache=true&style=flat-square" alt="MIT license"/></a>

 This repository contains a SwiftUI Xcode template for [The Composable Architecture (short: TCA)](https://github.com/pointfreeco/swift-composable-architecture).

-Quickly create all TCA components and focus on coding.
+Quickly create all components of a TCA stack using the template in Xcode and focus on implementing your feature 🚀

 ![Xcode dialog](https://github.com/crelies/TheComposableArchitecture-Xcode-Template/blob/main/xcode-dialog.png)